 Download the free guide:

 The IRS Data Retrieval Tool (IRS DRT) allows taxpayers to transfer information from their federal income tax returns to answer corresponding questions on FAFSA on the Web (FOTW).
 Millions of students and parents use the IRS Data Retrieval Tool each year.
+The IRS Data Retrieval Tool first became available with the 2009-2010 FAFSA.

 The IRS Data Retrieval Tool may be used to complete the initial FAFSA or to update the information on the FAFSA after the student and/or parent’s federal income tax returns have been filed.
 Since many states and colleges have early financial aid deadlines, many families will submit the FAFSA with estimated income and tax information and later use the IRS Data Retrieval Tool to update the information after their federal income tax returns have been filed.